Interested in using one of our AIS Receivers or Transponders with a Chart Plotter? This Tech Note provides an overview of how to do it.

 NOTE: The Smart Radio AIS Receivers use an RS232 serial port to exchange data with devices.
 This works well for devices such as computers however the Smart Radio products often do not work well or can be damaged when used with a RS422 chart plotter.
 Therefore do not use Smart Radio products with chart plotter systems that use NMEA RS422 electrical signaling which is not compatible with the RS232 signals that the Smart Radio units use.

-NMEA RS422 chart plotters include all Raymarine chart plotters and the Garmin 4000 and 5000 series chart plotters.
+NMEA RS422 chart plotters include all pre-Axiom Raymarine chart plotters and Garmin chart plotters.
 If you have one of these systems, then please use one of our NMEA-compatible AIS Receiver or an AIS transponder.
 Again, do not use Smart Radio AIS receivers with RS422 NMEA chart plotters.

 As well, many other models from other vendors also work with AIS.
 Check with your chart plotter vendor to ensure that AIS is supported.

-What is required to connect an AIS Receiver to my chart plotter?
+What is required to connect an AIS Receiver or Transponder to my chart plotter?

 - A NMEA-compatible AIS Receiver or an AIS Transponder.